aws-samples/retail-demo-store/docs/Deployment/getting-started.md

 ## Step 2: Create a S3 Staging Bucket

-We recommend to create a dedicated bucket for deployment.
+We recommend to create a dedicated bucket for deployment with **versioning enabled.**

 !!!
 Note
     Bucket Region: Your staging bucket must be in the **region** in which you plan to deploy the Retail Demo Store.

+### Enabling Event Notifications

+Setting Up Event Notifications to Amazon EventBridge on an S3 Bucket

+Follow these steps to configure your S3 bucket to send event notifications to Amazon EventBridge:

+1. Navigate to your S3 bucket in the AWS Management Console.
+2. Click on the Properties tab.
+3. Scroll down to the Amazon EventBridge section.
+4. Click the Edit button.
+5. Toggle the option Send notifications to Amazon EventBridge for all events in this bucket to On.
+6. Click Save changes.

 ### Bucket Permissions